• Skip to primary navigation

 Xanthan Gum

 Xanthan gum is a tiny ingredient that provides a ton of value!
 It binds the recipe together, acting like the gluten in wheat flour.
 Xanthan gum also provides elasticity and stickiness to the dough, making it easier to work with.
-Generally, you use 1 teaspoon for each cup of flour used if your flour blend does not already contain xantham gum.
+Generally, you use 1 tsp for each cup of flour used if your flour blend does not already contain xantham gum.

 Xanthan gum is a tiny ingredient that provides a ton of value!
 It binds the recipe together, acting like the gluten in wheat flour.
 Xanthan gum also provides elasticity and stickiness to the dough, making it easier to work with.
-Generally, you use 1 teaspoon for each cup of flour used if your flour blend does not already contain xantham gum.
+Generally, you use 1 tsp for each cup of flour used if your flour blend does not already contain xantham gum.

 Why I Don’t Use Nut Flours